 The first step towards making the Bible into a single, standardized book began with the cultural uniformity of the Roman Empire.
 As soon as Christianity began to spread throughout Roman society, church leaders were compelled to translate all of the biblical texts into Latin, the official language of the Empire and the one that most new Christians would understand.
 By the fourth century, Christians used a variety of conflicting “Old Latin” versions, which caused no small amount of confusion.

 In the 380s, Pope Damasus I ordered St. Jerome, an accomplished scholar who was familiar with both Hebrew and Greek, to produce a revised version of the Latin Bible from its original languages.
 Completed in the early fifth century, Jerome’s version came to be called the “Vulgate,” a nickname derived from the Latin word vulgaris (“commonplace” or “shared”).
 After the fall of the Western Empire in the fifth century, the medieval church became the unifying cultural force in Europe.
 By the seventh century, most Christians had adopted the Vulgate as their preferred Bible.
 For nearly a millennium, the Vulgate was the only version of the Bible Europeans ever encountered, whether in academic study, personal devotions, visual art, music, or at Mass.
 Centuries later, German printer Johannes Gutenberg confirmed the Vulgate’s dominance by choosing to make a deluxe edition of the Vulgate to show off the capabilities of his new printing press.
+The leaf pictured here, showing a passage from the book of Ezekiel, came from one of the 180 copies Gutenberg and his team finished printing around 1454.
+The work was an instant success; all copies were sold before printing was even finished.

 Medieval people still thought of the Bible primarily as a “library” of different texts (the entirety of which many learned Christians memorized), but they also produced the earliest surviving examples of pandects—single volumes containing all the canonical books of the Bible.
 Producing such a manuscript took considerable time, effort, and money.
 Consequently, pandects were often made into works of art worthy of devotion in their own right, as this lavishly-illustrated thirteenth-century pandect shows.